 Of all your adulting duties, being frugal is one that definitely deserves a gold star.
 Earn yours today when you opt for one of these free family activities instead of reaching for your wallet.
 Who knew saving money could be so easy and fun?
-Just in time for No-Spend Month, keep reading to see our picks for best free activities.
+Keep reading to see our picks for best free activities.

 1. Head out for a hike.
 Whether you take the kids on a hike around the neighborhood, or you head to a local nature preserve or park, hiking is a no-brainer, no-cost plan.
 We love these hiking bucket list spots as a point of inspiration.